fenixkz/rl_journey/Lesson-1/theory.md

 3. In response, the environment transitions to a new state ($s'$) and returns a reward ($r$) for performing that action.
 4. The agent uses this feedback (the reward and new state) to update its decision-making process, aiming to achieve higher rewards in the future.

 So, the agent interacts with the environment and stores a sequence of data in the form of: $`<s, a, r, s'>`$.
 By repeating this process many times, the agent accumulates a total reward which is the sum of all individual rewards.

-> **The objective of a Reinforcement Learning algorithm is to maximize the possible total reward.**
+> **The objective of a reinforcement learning algorithm is to maximize the possible total reward.**

 ## Notation